playfulprogramming/playfulprogramming/content/blog/non-decimal-numbers-in-tech/index.md

 > I've removed them to keep the examples simple, but many of them are for symbols (EG: `#`, `/`, and more) and some of them are for internal key commands that were used for terminal computing long ago that your computer now does without you noticing
 >
 > It's also worth mentioning that ASCII, while there are more characters than what's presented here, was eventually replaced in various applications by [Unicode](https://en.wikipedia.org/wiki/Unicode) and other text encoding formats as it lacks various functionality we expect of our machines today, such as emoji and non-latin symbols (like Kanji).

+### To Binary {#ascii-binary}

+...
+But we can go a step further - binary

+# Conclusion

+While this has been only a high-level overview of how your computer interprets these non-decimal numbers (and some of their applications), it can provide some basic insights to what your computer is doing every time you type in a keystroke or see a color on screen.
+Under the hood everything is binary, and now you understand the introduction to how to convert binary to numbers you and I may understand better: to decimal!